I Went Undercover at a Homeless Shelter: You Wouldn't Believe the Shocking Abuses I Found There

-Seriously, a staff member - a person with some authority - was propositioning me - no, better yet, PREYING on a woman he KNOWS is in a vulnerable situation.
-A woman comes to The Shelter to escape the insecurity of the streets, not to be thrown to the wolves.
+Seriously, a staff member, a person with some authority, was propositioning me; no, preying on a woman he knows is in a vulnerable situation.
+A woman comes to the shelter to escape the insecurity of the streets, not to be thrown to the wolves.
 Now I know why he let me stay and kicked the older woman out.
 He didn't want to get in her pants.

 I wanted to stall him so I asked for a drink of water.
-He came back with his own half-drank bottled water for me.
+He came back with his own half a bottled water for me.

 He propositioned me again.
 He said, "It's not safe in there for women.
 You are better off coming home with me.
 I get off at 11:45.
 Just meet me in that parking lot over there."